 One closing date would occur before the construction process begins, and the other after the home is built.

-A situation like the loss of a job could stall the process of completing the mortgage, and result in a newly built home sitting empty while details are sorted out.
+A situation like the loss of a job could stall the mortgage process and result in a newly built home sitting empty while details are sorted out.

-Even if everything goes smoothly, having to go through the process twice doubles the time as well as the fees.
+Even if everything goes smoothly, having to go through the process twice doubles the time and fees.

 FHA One Time Close Construction Loan